 Scenic drives are a relaxing way to see the area without exerting yourself too much, and a great destination is Steamboat Lake, about 27 miles from town.
 At Steamboat Lake, you can rent boats, canoes, and paddleboards, and you can go for a hike or jog on the nearby trails.
 (But always keep your eyes open for wildlife that lives in the area.)

 The lake also has regular campsites for tents, as well as sites for RVs, complete with electric hook-ups.
-But beware: It can get a bit crowded in peak summer season.
+But beware: It can get a bit crowded at the peak of the summer season.

 Try Out the Slide